worktheclock/replit.github.io/Teams/privacyFAQs.md

 **Can Replit be used in compliance with FERPA?**

-When we contract with schools to use Teams for Education, we do not collect information about students that can be used to identify or contact them, such as a name and email address from students.
-We only collect student’s Log Information (as defined in our [privacy policy](https://repl.it/site/privacy)) and use this limited data for the purposes for which it was provided to us, that is, to perform services for the school and support our internal operations.
+When we contract with schools to use Teams for Education, we do not collect information about students that can be used to identify or contact them, such as a name and email address.
+We only collect student’s Log Information (as defined in our [privacy policy](https://repl.it/site/privacy)) and use this limited data for the purposes for which it was provided to us; that is, to perform services for the school and support our internal operations.
 We do not disclose data to third parties other than our own subprocessors.

-**What other privacy regulations and security frameworks is Replit compliant with?**
+**What other privacy regulations and security frameworks is Repl.it compliant with?**

 This list is **not exhaustive** and we will continue to update it over time, however, we have reviewed and are compliant with the following privacy regulations:
 - [New York Education Law 2-D](https://www.nysenate.gov/legislation/laws/EDN/2-D)